sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 A bug in our 3.34 and 3.34.1 release causes some repositories from older Sourcegraph versions to not appear in search results due to a database change.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.33).*

 ## 3.32 -> 3.33

 To upgrade, please perform the changes in the following diff:
 [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/f6dc5c4a859b09faaea44a34e3ba8e85c92fcf58](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/f6dc5c4a859b09faaea44a34e3ba8e85c92fcf58)

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.32).*

 ## 3.31 -> 3.32

 To upgrade, please perform the changes in the following diff:
 [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/2c4c283ae9f89fa48232f0b99ed1982008034fee](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/2c4c283ae9f89fa48232f0b99ed1982008034fee)

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.32).*

 ## 3.30.3 -> 3.31